d12frosted/elpa-mirror/stable-melpa/evil-textobj-tree-sitter-readme.txt

 on which ones comes up first in the file.
 You can find more info in the  README.md file at https://github.com/meain/evil-textobj-tree-sitter

+This package also provides with thing-at-point functions for common textobjects like functions, loops, conditionals etc.